-Button boxes for sim racing are one of the more interesting and often overlooked additions to any setup.
-They are exactly what the name suggests, as they essentially allow you to map in-game functions to certain buttons in order to give you even more control over your sim racing experience.
+Button boxes for sim racing are some of the most interesting and often overlooked additions to any setup.
+They let you map in-game functions to specific buttons to give you more control over your racing experience.
+But you may wonder if you need a sim racing button box and what the benefits are.

 - Ease of use